 Fine tuning and "voicing" generally involve only small changes in location and rotation (or toe) of your multi-channel system.
 With proper calibration you will find that changes as small as 1 inch will have an impact on the performance of your system.
 The following sections will step you through this fine tuning process.
 The setup will be done as follows:

-- Set up of Left and Right channels with all other speakers disconnected.

-- Add the Mezzo.
+- Add the Mezzo Convergent Synergy.

 - Add the Surround channels.

 - Add the Subwoofer.

 Adding one speaker at a time will allow you to easily evaluate the integration with the system and make the necessary adjustments to fine tune the setup.